Programs : Brochure

 |Visas||This country is part of the Schengen area.
 Note that there are strict rules and restrictions for foreign visitors to this area that may impact a student's ability to travel within the region before or after their program, or to attend two subsequent programs in this area.
 It is critical that the student reviews the information and scenarios here to learn more about Schengen area visa requirements.|

-“Introduction to Modern Greek” is addressed to students with no prior knowledge of Modern Greek who wish to gain competence in the basic communicative functions of the Greek language.
+JSIS E 111: Introduction to Modern Greek (5 Credits) "Introduction to Modern Greek" addresses to students with no prior knowledge of Modern Greek who wish to gain competence in the basic communicative functions of the Greek language.
 The course is open to participants of the program "Europe and the Balkans: Travelers, Migrants, and Tourists" (UW) only.
-This course will develop listening, speaking, reading and writing skills in the Modern Greek language at the elementary level (A1 Level of the Common European Framework of References for Language).
-Through classroom-based instruction and learning activities students will acquire the vocabulary needed to perform basic communicative tasks and will be introduced to the basic grammar and structural patterns of Modern Greek.
-Concomitantly, students will become familiar with several aspects of Modern Greek social life and everyday culture.
+This course develops listening, speaking, reading and writing skills in the Modern Greek language at the elementary level (A1 Level of the Common European Framework of References for Language).
+Through classroom-based instruction and learning activities students acquire the vocabulary needed to perform basic communicative tasks and will be introduced to the basic grammar and structural patterns of Modern Greek.
+Concomitantly, students become familiar with several aspects of Modern Greek social life and everyday culture.
 The course aims to facilitate cultural immersion in the host community by enabling students to communicate in a number of familiar everyday situations in a Greek-speaking environment (e.g. introducing yourself, ordering a meal, asking for directions, etc.).
-Emphasis will be placed on the development of speaking and listening skills, but students will also learn the writing conventions of Modern Greek (the Greek alphabet, system of accentuation, etc.) and how to understand and control fundamental grammar structures.
-By developing these language skills, students will gain a basic socio-cultural competence, which will enable them to engage more effectively in everyday social interaction during their stay in Greece.
+Emphasis is placed on the development of speaking and listening skills, but students will also learn the writing conventions of Modern Greek (the Greek alphabet, system of accentuation, etc.) and understanding and controlling fundamental grammar structures.
+By developing these language skills, students gain a basic socio-cultural competence, which enables them to engage more effectively in everyday social interaction during their stay in Greece.

 Learning goals include: